lenincompres/domify/README.md

 Set element attributes preciding its property name with an underscore (\_).
 * You may use *_html* for *_innerHTML* and *_text* for *_innerText*.
-* An element variable is created in the window when the lement is given an *id*.
+* An element variable is created in the window when the element is given an *id*.
 * Assign event handlers by using their names as properties (*onclick*, *onblur*, etc.).

 ```javascript